pegoraro/qchlorophyll/README.md

 - sp
 - gstat

+ ---

 ## Examples
 The scripts folder contains some examples of use.
 See the documentation of each function for more information.
+Examples in readme are coming!